felixrabe-attic/gentlefn--gentle-tp-da92/python/README.txt

 The simplest database in the world!
 -----------------------------------

-The explicit goal of Gentle is to FUNDAMENTALLY SIMPLIFY COMPUTER PROGRAMMING AND USER INTERFACES.
+The explicit goal of Gentle is to
+**fundamentally simplify computer programming and user interfaces**.

 This Technology Preview implements the fundamental operations needed to store and retrieve data on a computer, using two simple dictionary data structures.